 ⇒ Important Points:

-- The gravitational potential at a point is always negative, V is maximum at infinity.
+- The gravitational potential at a point is always negative, and V is maximum at infinity.

 - The SI unit of gravitational potential is J/Kg.